 In terms of SEO if a website is constantly unavailable Google will decrease its ranking position since it does not offer a good experience for its users.

-Support: Support is very important and it is indirectly related with SEO.
+Support is very important and it is indirectly related to SEO.
 Your hosting provider should be able to help you with a number of things related to website and server management that are sometimes related to SEO.

-For example if you need to make your website SSL (that is https), the hosting provider should be able to guide you (or even do this for you).
-Choosing a provider that has good support can make a lot of difference when you are in need for help.
+For example, if you need to make your website SSL (that is https), the hosting provider should be able to guide you (or even do this for you).
+Choosing a provider that has good support can make a lot of difference when you are in need of help.

 Why choose VPS hosting for your website?

-All the above factors are related with the hosting provider but as mentioned before, sometimes things go wrong because of the type of hosting and not because of the provider.
+All the above factors are related to the hosting provider but as mentioned before, sometimes things go wrong because of the type of hosting and not because of the provider.

 Shared hosting is the cheapest of all (can be as low as $6 per month) but is the least efficient since your website is hosted on the same server as other websites without any guarantees as to the resources it can use.
-As a result you end up with a slow website that is constantly unvailable and vulnerable to security attacks.
+As a result, you end up with a slow website that is constantly unavailable and vulnerable to security attacks.

 How to choose a reliable VPS hosting provider?